-Figure 3 outlines where these steps are undertaken throughout our report.
+The following figure outlines where these steps are undertaken throughout our draft report.

-&lt;sup>31 Referral notice in Appendix A.
+29 Referral notice in Appendix A.

-&lt;sup>32 GAWB, sub 1.
-GAWB's submission presents its views on the forecast operating and economic environment, as well as forecast demand, allowable costs and capital requirements.
+30 GAWB, sub 1.
+GAWB's submission presents its views on the forecast operating and economic environment, as well as forecast demand. allowable costs and capital requirements.
 GAWB also outlines its proposed pricing framework.